 One of our main goals is to help students to become responsible and to accept the consequences of their actions.
-Therefore, students will only be permitted to call home before 8:10 a.m. for forgotten items such as P.E. uniforms, homework, projects, school uniforms, musical instruments, field trip permission, etc. Parents are not permitted to deliver forgotten items to a student's locker or classroom.
+Therefore, students will only be permitted to call home before 8:10 a.m. for forgotten items such as homework, projects, PE/school uniforms, musical instruments, field trip permission, etc. Parents are not permitted to deliver forgotten items to a student's locker or classroom.
 Lunches may be dropped off in the main office, where students can pick them up at lunchtime.